dino-rodriguez/optibnb/feature_creation/features.md

 on_park_data = listings['on_park']
 ```

 Using this, we first draw a rectangle based on the latitude and longitude coordinates outlining Central Park.
-From this using a radius parameter we find the listings that fall within this radius parameteter and stores the boolean value of whether a point falls on/withing the park and stores the value in the *on_park* rray.
-From there we creates a column on our *listings* data set tracking the boolean values.
+From this using a radius parameter we find the listings that fall within this radius parameteter and store the boolean value of whether a point falls on/within the park in the `on_park` feature.
+From there we create a column on our `listings` dataset tracking the boolean values.

-The scatter plot below grpahically highlights the listings that are classified as being on Central Park.
-The number of lisitngs that are identified as being on Central Park is dependent on how we set our radius in our *path.contains_point* function.
-As expected, as radius grows as does the number of listings.
+The scatter plot below geographically highlights the listings that are classified as being on Central Park.
+The number of listings that are identified as being on Central Park is dependent on how we set our radius in our `path.contains_point` function.
+As expected, as radius grows so does the number of listings.
 However, it is important to tune this radius parameter to achieve a setting that maximizes predictive potency.

-We can now create an additioanl features that tracks whether a listing lies on Central Park.
-If it lies on Central Park, will will denote the column *on_park* with a 0.
-However, if the listing falls in the acceptable range then will assign a binary 1, indicating that it falls 'on' central park.

 ```python